Skip to main content

 Mazda Foundation Trust

 Grants are targeted to the natural environment, arts and culture, education, employment skills.
-They have three funding rounds per year: 31 March, 30 June, 30 September.
+There are two closing dates for funding rounds every year: 31st March and 30th September.

 Ministry for Ethnic Communities